radiocosmology/alpenhorn/demo/demo-script.md

   alpenhorn db init
 ```
 Remember that all these alpenhorn commands need to be run inside the `alpen1` container that we
 started in the last section.
-The `db init` command outputs nothing when successful:
+On successful completion, the `db init` command will report the version
+of the database schema used to create the Data Index:
 ```(console)
-root@alpen1:/# alpenhorn db init root@alpen1:/#
+root@alpen1:/# alpenhorn db init
+Data Index version 2 initialised.
 ```

 ### Create the first StorageNode